2.3.4 Rapid withdrawal symptoms, hypo/hyper-metabolism

 GHB is marker #75 on the OAT results and is often quite elevated in more severe patients:

-Depending on the significance of the alcohol / endogenous narcotic reduction, symptoms may include:
+Depending on the significance of the alcohol / endogenous narcotic reduction, symptoms may include any of:

-Insomnia, Nausea and Vomiting, Sweating, (Severe) Fatigue, Hypothermia (Low Body Temperature), Diarrhea, Abdominal Cramping, Hypometabolism, Tremors, Tachycardia (Rapid heartbeat), Muscle Aches/Cramps, Seizures, Hypertension (High blood pressure), Anxiety, Agitation, Reduced Motivation, Difficulty Concentrating, Hallucinations, Delirium/Confusion, Depressed Mood, Psychosis, Yawning, Goosebumps (Piloerection), Runny Nose (Rhinorrhea), Lacrimation (Tearing), Dilated Pupils, Internal Vibrations, "Band Around Head" Pressure (warning, this is an indication for severe withdrawal, ahead of seizures).
+Insomnia, Low Liver Glycogen - Nausea and Vomiting, Sweating, (severe) Fatigue, Hypothermia (low body temperature), Diarrhea, Abdominal Cramping, Hypometabolism, Tremors, Tachycardia (rapid heartbeat), Muscle Aches/Cramps, Seizures, Hypertension (high blood pressure), Anxiety, Agitation, Panic, Terror, Reduced Motivation, Difficulty Concentrating, Hallucinations, Delirium/Confusion, Depressed Mood, Psychosis, Yawning, Goosebumps (piloerection), Runny Nose (rhinorrhea), Lacrimation (tearing), Dilated Pupils, Internal Vibrations, "Band Around Head" Pressure (warning, this is an indication for severe withdrawal, ahead of seizures).

 It has often been said that "alcohol is the cause of and solution to all of life's problems" and never more literally than in this instance.